Llywelwyn/llywelwyn.github.io/site/posts/rust-rl-week-2.md

 :title RUST-RL does /r/roguelikedev follows the complete tutorial, week 2 :date 2023-07-18
 :tags RUST-RL roguelikedev procgen
+:desc better wall bitmasks, and a step-by-step look at how modular builders can be chained together for more varied maps

 procgen this week! and probably for the next long time. i messed around with the bitmask being used for the walls, and got chained builders in. of those things, the chains are the most fun to talk about.